 Grist Mill Road, Christopher J. Yates

 Yates follows up his sleeper hit Black Chalk with Grist Mill Road, a thriller about three friends bound by a devastating secret, who reunite 26 years later with dangerous results.
 Dark, twisted, and at times hilarious, this read will grip you from the first page.
-Entertainment Weekly named it a "must read," while NPR's Book Concierge called it one of the best books of the year.
+Entertainment Weekly named it a "must read," while NPR's Book Concierge called it one of the best books of 2018.